HomeDev GuideAPI Reference

 An instance of WorkflowItem captures several important data points about the state of a Workflow entity.

-• The State property identifies the entity's state within the Workflow at this point in time.
+• The State property identifies the entity's state within the Workflow at this point.

 A series of WorkflowItems with the same Target value represents the moderation history for the entity identified by that reference.
 The most recent WorkflowItem in the series represents the current state of the entity.